ethereum/EIPs/EIPS/eip-FOCIL.md

 ### Consensus Liveness

-The block builder or proposer of `slot N+1` cannot construct a canonical block without seeing local inclusion lists broadcast during `slot N`.
-This implies the block producer (e.g., a proposer or a proposer builder pair) needs to be sufficiently peered with the IL committee members.

-### Block Construction Time

-It is important to ensure there is enough time between the local inclusion list freeze deadline (`t=9s` of `slot N`) and the moment at which the block producer has to broadcast `block B`, so that the proposer has enough time see all available local ILs and update `block B`'s execution payload accordingly.
+The block producer (i.e., a proposer or a proposer builder pair) of `slot N+1` cannot construct a canonical block without first receiving the local inclusion lists broadcast during `slot N`.
+This means that the block producer must be well-connected to the IL committee members to ensure timely access to these inclusion lists.
+Additionally, there must be sufficient time between the local inclusion list freeze deadline (`t=9s` of `slot N`) and the moment the block producer must broadcast `block B` to the rest of the network.
+This buffer allows the block producer to gather all available local ILs and update the execution payload of `block B` accordingly.

 ### IL Equivocation

 To mitigate local inclusion list equivocation, FOCIL introduces a new P2P network rule that allows forwarding up to two local ILs per IL committee member.
-If the block proposer or attesters detect two different local inclusion lists sent by the same IL committee member, they should ignore all local inclusion lists from that member.
+If the proposer or attesters detect two different local inclusion lists sent by the same IL committee member, they should ignore all local inclusion lists from that member.
 In the worst case, the bandwidth of the local inclusion list gossip subnet can at most double.

 <!--
   All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 For example, include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.